thewca/wca-regulations/wca-regulations.md

 - B1) Standard speed solving procedures are followed, as described in [Article A](regulations:article:A) (Speed Solving).
 Additional regulations that supersede the corresponding procedures in [Article A](regulations:article:A) are described below.
     - B1a) There is no inspection period.
-    - B1b) The competitor supplies his own blindfold.
+    - B1b) The competitor supplies their own blindfold.
 - B2) Starting the attempt:
     - B2a) The judge resets the timer(s) and asks "READY?" as in [Regulation A3b1](regulations:regulation:A3b1).
-The competitor must be ready to start the attempt within one minute of being called, else he forfeits his attempt (DNS), at the discretion of the judge.
+The competitor must be ready to start the attempt within one minute of being called, else the competitor forfeits the attempt (DNS), at the discretion of the judge.
-    - B2b) The competitor places his hands on the elevated sensor unit of the Stackmat.
-His fingers must be touching the sensors with palms down.
+    - B2b) The competitor places their hands on the elevated sensor unit of the Stackmat.
+The competitor's fingers must be touching the sensors with palms down.
 Penalty: time penalty (+2 seconds).
     - B2c) The competitor must have no physical contact with the puzzle before the beginning of the attempt.
 Penalty: time penalty (+2 seconds).
-    - B2d) The competitor starts the attempt by removing his hands from the timer, thus starting the timer.
+    - B2d) The competitor starts the attempt by removing their hands from the timer, thus starting the timer.
 (This also starts the solve.)
         - B2d1) The competitor removes the cover from the puzzle after starting the timer.
     - B2e) If a stopwatch is in use in addition to a Stackmat timer, the judge starts the stopwatch as soon as the competitor starts the solve.
-    - B2f) If a stopwatch is in use as the only timer, the competitor places his hands on the table (instead of a Stackmat timer).
-After the competitor confirms his readiness, he starts the solve by lifting the cover.
+    - B2f) If a stopwatch is in use as the only timer, the competitor places their hands on the table (instead of a Stackmat timer).
+After confirming that they are ready, the competitor starts the solve by lifting the cover.
 The judge starts the stopwatch as soon as the competitor starts the solve.
 - B3) Memorisation phase:
     - B3a) The competitor may pick up the puzzle during the memorisation phase.
     - B3b) The competitor must not make physical notes.
 Penalty: disqualification of the attempt (DNF).
     - B3c) The competitor must not apply moves to the puzzle during the memorisation phase.
 Penalty: disqualification of the attempt (DNF).
 - B4) Blindfolded phase:
     - B4a) The competitor dons the blindfold to start the blindfolded phase.
-    - B4b) The competitor must not apply moves to the puzzle before he has fully donned the blindfold.
+    - B4b) The competitor must not apply moves to the puzzle before they have fully donned the blindfold.
 Penalty: disqualification of the attempt (DNF).
     - B4c) The judge must ensure that there is an opaque object between the competitor's face and the puzzle while the competitor is solving.
-        - B4c1) In all cases, the competitor must wear the blindfold such that his view of the puzzle would still clearly be blocked if the opaque object were not in the way.
+        - B4c1) In all cases, the competitor must wear the blindfold such that the competitor's view of the puzzle would still clearly be blocked if the opaque object were not in the way.
         - B4c2) By default, the judge should place the object (e.g. a sheet of paper or cardboard) between the competitor and the puzzle while the competitor is wearing the blindfold.
         - B4c3) If the judge and competitor agree beforehand, the competitor may choose to place the puzzle behind a suitable object (e.g. a music stand, the surface of the table) by himself during the blindfolded phase.
     - B4d) The competitor must not look at the puzzle at any point during the blindfolded phase.
 Penalty: disqualification of the attempt (DNF).
-    - B4e) Until he applies the first move to the puzzle, the competitor may remove the blindfold to return to the memorisation phase.
+    - B4e) Until the competitor applies the first move to the puzzle, they may remove the blindfold to return to the memorisation phase.
 - B5) Stopping the solve:
     - B5a) When using the Stackmat, the competitor stops the attempt by releasing the puzzle and then stopping the timer.
-    - B5b) When using a stopwatch, the competitor ends the attempt by placing the puzzle back onto the surface and notifying the judge that he is stopping the attempt.
+    - B5b) When using a stopwatch, the competitor ends the attempt by placing the puzzle back onto the surface and notifying the judge that they are stopping the attempt.
 At that moment, the judge stops the timer.
-    - B5c) If he is not touching the puzzle, the competitor may remove the blindfold before he stops the timer.
-He must not touch the puzzle until the end of the attempt.
+    - B5c) If the competitor is not touching the puzzle, they may remove the blindfold before they stop the timer.
+They must not touch the puzzle until the end of the attempt.
 Penalty: disqualification of the attempt (DNF).

 ## <article-C><one-handed><onehandedsolving> Article C: One-Handed Solving

 - C1) Standard speed solving procedures are followed, as described in [Article A](regulations:article:A) (Speed Solving).
 Additional regulations that supersede the corresponding procedures in [Article A](regulations:article:A) are described below.
     - C1b) During the solve, the competitor must use only one hand to touch the puzzle.
 Penalty: disqualification of the attempt (DNF).
-        - C1b2) If a puzzle defect occurs, and the competitor chooses to repair it, he must repair it using only the solving hand.
+        - C1b2) If a puzzle defect occurs, and the competitor chooses to repair it, they must repair it using only the solving hand.
 Penalty: disqualification of the attempt (DNF).
         - C1b3) If a puzzle defect occurs, and parts of the puzzle briefly come in contact with other body parts without the competitor's intention, this is not considered touching the puzzle, at the discretion of the judge.
-    - C1c) During the solve, once a competitor touches the puzzle with one hand, he must not touch the puzzle with the other hand.
+    - C1c) During the solve, once a competitor touches the puzzle with one hand, they must not touch the puzzle with the other hand.
 Penalty: disqualification of the attempt (DNF).

 ## <article-D><feet><solvingwithfeet> Article D: Solving With Feet

 - D1) Standard speed solving procedures are followed, as described in [Article A](regulations:article:A) (Speed Solving).
 Additional regulations that supersede the corresponding procedures in [Article A](regulations:article:A) are described below.
     - D1a) During the attempt, the competitor must sit in a chair, sit on the surface, or stand.
-    - D1b) During the attempt, the competitor must use only his feet and the surface to manipulate the puzzle.
+    - D1b) During the attempt, the competitor must use only their feet and the surface to manipulate the puzzle.
 Penalty: disqualification of the attempt (DNF).
 - D3) Starting the solve:
-    - D3a) The competitor places his feet onto the timer sensors.
+    - D3a) The competitor places their feet onto the timer sensors.
-    - D3b) The competitor removes his feet from the timer sensors to start the solve.
+    - D3b) The competitor removes their feet from the timer sensors to start the solve.
 - D4) Stopping the solve:
-    - D4a) The competitor stops the timer by placing his feet onto the timer sensors.
+    - D4a) The competitor stops the timer by placing their feet onto the timer sensors.

 ## <article-E><fewest-moves><fewestmovessolving> Article E: Fewest Moves Solving